 Intensive outpatient treatment programs help individuals who are living at home while they attend treatment services.
 Most Intensive outpatient treatment programs are in the evenings; however, some do begin in the afternoon hours.
 The advantage of intensive outpatient treatment programs is the fact that a person can participate in treatment after work or school.
 There are different requirements for each intensive outpatient program.
 Many require a person to meet three or four times per week.
 On average the programs last about 6 to 9 weeks and they provide counseling sessions, group counseling and educational groups, relapse prevention groups.
 Those that can maintain abstinence from substances and do not require detox services do the best in an intensive outpatient setting.
-Those with a family support system that is encouraging the person to attend the group sessions are great candidates for this type of treatment services.
+Those with a family support system that is encouraging the person to attend the group sessions are great candidates for this type of treatment service.
 It also helps to have some form of transportation to get to and from the Intensive outpatient treatment program.

 30-Day Addiction Rehab Programs

 Many people choose to attend 30-day addiction treatment programs for treatment services.
 This is one of the most popular types of treatment.
 The 30-day addiction rehab program is widely known for helping people after they complete a medical detoxification program.
 People requiring treatment for substance use disorders should receive minimal 30-day treatment services if they have been diagnosed with a severe substance-related disorder.
 Most 30-day treatment programs are covered by most health insurance plans, and some offer great private pay rates for treatment services if you do not have health insurance.
 Those seeking 30-day addiction rehabs will discover that most major substance-related issues can be dealt with while attending these types of treatment programs.
 It is important to consider that most people utilizing a 30-day addiction rehab are motivated to experience a change in their lives.
 This helps since the people around you during treatment are normally serious and desire to heal from their substance use disorders.
 An attractive aspect of 30-day treatment programs is the fact that they utilize science-informed therapies and interventions during the treatment process.